 Females are the primary water bearers in most countries, at least 2.1 billion people around the world face challenges obtaining water every day.
 In some countries women and young girls walk up to 3 hours through the night in remote areas in order to queue for water as early as 1am, ready for morning use.
 On this journey they face many dangers, the most horrific being sexual attacks, abduction and rape.

 In some cases, conditions are put on the access to water.
 In Malawi for example, it has been reported that the village of Kalambule had no access to water and women had to walk for hours along a remote route.
 The keeper of the water well only approved the women to come at night and they were only allowed one helping of water per household.

 Forgotten Women delivered wells of dignity for the women of Kalambule which also gave access to all the neighbouring villages.
 As the well was being made, the women danced out of joy and gratitude because their hardship was coming to an end.

 The team encourages local women and children from the villages to get involved in the build of the well, which in turn will provide ownership, care and gratitude.

 1- Reduces the risk of women and girls being sexually attacked, kidnapped and/or sold into the sex trade

-- Stops fatalities associated with drinking contaminated water
+2- Stops life threatening illness associated with drinking dirty water

-Forgotten Women has direct access to supply chain to implement the delivery of Boreholes which enables us to keep the costs low.
-When construction takes place this also provides employment for locals as we only engage labour locally to work under the directions of a project manager.
-Wells of Dignity will be rolled out in remote parts of Malawi which will sustain a minimum of 10,000 + people and in-turn give a quality of life and safety which every woman deserves.
+Forgotten Women has direct access to local supply chains to implement the delivery of wells of dignity, this enables us to keep the costs low.
+This also provides employment as we only engage local labourers to work under the directions of a project manager.
+Wells of dignity is currently being implemented in Malawi, Pakistan, Bangladesh, Yemen and Syria with the aim of giving a quality of life and safety which every woman deserves.